Second Discussion

 Here, as for the town, it is the social life of mankind and the city of man's civilization.
 Each of the palaces is a human being.
 As for the people of the palaces, they are the subtle faculties in man like the eyes, ears, heart, sirr, rûh and mind and are the things like the nafs and its desires, quwwa ash-shahawiyyah and quwwa al-ghadhabiyyah.
 In each man, each subtle faculty has different duties of ‘ubûdiyyah, different pleasures and pains.
 The nafs and its desires and quwwa ash-shahawiyyah and quwwa al-ghadhabiyyah are a doorkeeper and dog.
 Thus, to make such elevated subtle faculties subject to the nafs and its desires and make them forget their fundamental duties is certainly decline; it is not progress.
 You can interpret the other aspects.

-Third Subtle Point: Man is a weak animal in terms of action, deed and material labour; he is an impotent creature.
-The sphere of his disposal and ownership in this respect is so narrow that it is as far as his hand can reach.
-Domestic animals even, which gave their reins to man, have taken a share of man’s weakness, impotence and laziness that if they are compared with their wild counterparts, a great difference is seen.
-(Like domestic goats and cattle, and wild goats and cattle).
-But such a man, in terms of passivity, accepting, du'â and entreaty, is an honoured traveller in this caravanserai of the world.
-And he became the guest of such a Karîm that He opened His infinite treasuries of rahmah to him.
-And He made His infinite unique creatures with art and His servants subject to man.
-And He opened such a large sphere for this guest's stroll, promenade and benefit that half of its axis — that is from the centre to the outer sphere — is as far as his eyes can see, it is rather as long and broad as the imagination can reach.
+Third Subtle Point: Man is a weak animal regarding action, deed and material labour; he is an impotent creature.
+The sphere of his control and ownership in this aspect is so narrow that it is as far as his hand can reach.
+So much so that domestic animals that gave their reins to man have adopted a share of man’s weakness, impotence, and laziness; a great difference is seen when compared with their wild counterparts (Like domestic goats and cattle and wild goats and cattle).
+But such a man is an honoured traveler in this caravanserai (guesthouse) of the world, regarding du'â and beseeching, acceptance and being receptive and acted upon by an agent.
+And he is a guest of such a Karîm that He opened His infinite treasuries of rahmah to him and subjugated His infinite, unique creatures full of art and His servants to man.
+And He opened such a large sphere for this guest that he can benefit from it and amuse and enjoy himself while promenading in and beholding it.
+The half of that sphere’s axis — that is, from the centre to the outer sphere — is as far as the eyes can see, rather long and broad as the imagination can reach.

 O man, who worships the world, is the lover of worldly life and is in ghaflah about the mystery of Ahsan Taqwîm!
 The Old Said has seen the haqiqah of worldly life in an imaginary event5 .
 Listen to the event in the form of a comparison which has transformed him into New Said: